 Meet Gary Haynes, Community Lead at our Hastings Court Care Home

-Here Gary Haynes, Community lead at Hastings Court Care Home tells us his story and why he is so passionate about working at Hastings Court.
+Here Gary Haynes, Community lead at Hastings Court Care Home in East Sussex tells us his story and why he is so passionate about working at Hastings Court.

 Gary began his career in care in 2010 working in community care, supporting individuals in their own homes.
 After finding that he loved helping others and had an affinity for care work, Gary chose to work in a care

 home where he gradually gained his qualifications and became a Home Manager.
 Gary moved to Hastings and began his career at Hastings Court in 2016.

 “I started my career at Hastings Court as a Care Assistant and worked my way up to Community Lead.
 I remember coming for my interview and being shown around the home.
 I was struck by the friendly and relaxed atmosphere and thought to myself, ‘this is a place where I could work and be happy’.

 “At Hastings Court, I’m part of a team that supports individuals to live their lives how they wish, by promoting independence and dignity.
 The teams I work with throughout the entire home are thoughtful and kind.
 Residents always come first and I’m proud to be part of a family that is all inclusive.